TransUnion Canada: Legal

-Consumer Protection B.C issued a compliance order against Trans Union to remove all data it held over 6 years.
-Trans Union refused to comply with the compliance order as felt obligated to report "substantiated facts", longer than six years.
+In 2012 Consumer Protection B.C issued a compliance order against Trans Union to remove all data it held over 6 years.
+Trans Union refused to comply with the compliance order as it felt obligated to report "substantiated facts" longer than six years.
 TransUnion requested a review of the compliance order, which led to court action.
-The BC Supreme Court ruled that the compliance order was lawful.
+The BC Supreme Court ruled in 2014 that the compliance order was lawful.